hoetzgit/dewheater/README.md

 ### Overview

 This code controls a hacked USB powered dew heater or resistor based design.
 The dew heater hack consists of nothing more than removing the switch from the dew heater and directly connecting the power leads to the NO side of a relay.
 This code should work with other designs also, but this has not yet been tested.

-A BME280 sensor is used to monitor temperature vs dew point.
+A BME280 or DHT22 sensor is used to monitor temperature and humidity.
 When dew point cut-in set point is reached then the dew heater relay is closed.
 When the cut-out set point is reached the dew heater relay is opened.
 Both the cut-in and cut-out set points are defined in the configuration file as an offset from degrees Celsius of the dew point.
-This offset allows for a rough degree of hysterisis control.
+This offset allows for a rough degree of hysteresis control.
 This method of temperature control is primitive, but is sufficient for this purpose.

 Wiring and library installation instructions can be found: